joshaw/CompSci/Databases/Notes/DatabaseRevision-20131120.markdown

 - Increases the likelihood of data anomalies and lack of integrity
 - A type of inefficiency

+###Pointing
+- Referring to a non-local location by means of the definitive location
+	- Means that if the object being referred to moves, then the link is broken
+	- eg linking to chapter X, page Y in an index

 ###Associative Linking
 - Using specific individual name or identifier to refer between two locations where the same information is needed in both, eg tables
+	- eg linking to chapter X.Y.Z in an contents
+- When used in a database, typically the column names of the shared attribute in each table will be the same or similar, though this is not required

 ###Referential Integrity
 - Relevant when one place in a data repository needs to refer to something in